access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 ### Choose Your Deployment Method

-We offer two deployment options: manual (via shell commands) and automated (via Ansible and Docker).
+This toolkit offers two deployment options: manual (via shell commands) and automated (via Ansible and Docker).
 You can think of these as using either hand tools or power tools to build your cloud.

 Use the manual deployment when:
 - You want to learn about each of the OpenStack services, and how they fit together